Straight Outta Compton: Release

+Contrary to internet reports of Straight Outta Compton being released on August 8, 1988, which happened to be around the same time N.W.A was recording the album, RIAA.com cites an official release date of January 25, 1989.
+This date was also verified by DJ Yella in his 2021 book Straight Outta Compton: My Life Story, while an official press kit from Priority Records claimed it was "due for release in February, 1989".

-Straight Outta Compton was originally intended for release in the fall of 1988, but Ruthless/Priority Records delayed the album to early 1989 so that it would not interfere with both Eazy-E's solo debut album Eazy-Duz-It and the belated success of N.W.A. and the Posse, the latter of which had not appeared on the Billboard charts until the summer of 1988.
+Ruthless/Priority Records delayed the album's intended release of mid-to-late 1988 to early 1989 so that it would not interfere with both Eazy-E's solo debut album Eazy-Duz-It and the belated success of N.W.A. and the Posse, the latter of which had not appeared on the Billboard charts until the summer of 1988.

 In the United Kingdom, Straight Outta Compton was released by 4th & B'way Records after a period that Roy Wilkinson of Sounds described as "months" of selling well as an import release.

 Critical reception

 Critiques

 Music journalist Greg Kot, reviewing Straight Outta Compton for the Chicago Tribune, finds N.W.A's sound "fuller and funkier" than that of East Coast hip-hop, and their lyrics just as "unforgiving" as those of East Coast group Public Enemy.
 Los Angeles Times critic Dennis Hunt anticipates that listeners may be offended by the album's lack of "moralizing", "even more so than the searing street language", and advises, "To appreciate this remarkable, disturbing album you have to approach it for what it is—a no-holds-barred, audio-documentary of ghetto life."
 On the other hand, Cary Darling, in California's Orange County Register, while thinking that the lyrics make Ice-T "look like a Cub Scout", ultimately deems Straight Outta Compton "curiously uninvolving", as it "lacks the insight and passion that put the best work by the likes of Boogie Down Productions, Ice-T and Public Enemy so far ahead of the field".
 Robert Christgau of The Village Voice perceives N.W.A's persona as calculated: "Right, it's not about salary—it's about royalties, about brandishing scarewords like 'street' and 'crazy' and 'fuck' and 'reality' until suckers black and white cough up the cash."